microsoft/MSIX-Labs/docs/index.md

 ### What is the magic sauce here?

 For this feature to work, we leverage the Microsoft.Windows.SDK.Contracts package to enable crucial WinRT APIs and interfaces.
-To implement the COM background task as described here(Create and register a win32 background task - UWP applications | Microsoft Docs), we implement the IBackgroundTask interface in a separate application “MyEmployeesUpdater” in ComBackgroundUpdate.cs.
+To implement the COM background task as described [here](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/create-and-register-a-winmain-background-task), we use the IBackgroundTask interface in a separate application “MyEmployeesUpdater” in ComBackgroundUpdate.cs.

 ```cs
 public sealed class ComBackgroundUpdate : IBackgroundTask